Skip to content

 Vocabularies in knowledge graphs

 Thought of as an interconnected system of data classes, a knowledge graph may include vocabularies as additional classes that connect with some or all other classes.
-In a knowledge graph, a vocabulary concept can be modelled as just another class instance.
+In a knowledge graph, a vocabulary concept can be modelled as just another instance in the graph.

 graph LR;